eclipse-arrowhead/core-java-spring/README.md

 The Services of the QoS management System can be used to manage device, network and service-level Quality of Service agreements and configurations.

+Orchestrator can be used in two ways.
+The first one uses predefined rules (coming from the Orchestrator Store DB) to find the appropriate providers for the consumer.
+The second option is the dynamic orchestration in which case the core service searches the whole local cloud (and maybe some other clouds) to find matching providers.

+### Store Orchestration:
+* requester system is mandatory,
+* requested service and all the other parameters are optional,
+* if requested service is not specified, then this service returns the top priority local provider of all services contained by the orchestrator store database for the requester system. if requested service is specified, then you have to define the service definition and exactly one interface (all other service requirements are optional).
+In this case, it returns all accessible providers from the orchestrator store database that provides the specified service via the specified interface to the specified consumer.

+### Dynamic Orchestration:
+* requester system is mandatory,
+* requested service is mandatory, but just the service definition part, all other parameters of the requested service are optional,
+* all other parameters are optional

+### Orchestration flags:
+* `matchmaking`: the service automatically selects exactly one provider from the appropriate providers (if any),
+* `metadataSearch`: query in the Service Registry uses metadata filtering,
+* `onlyPreferred`: the service filters the results with the specified provider list,
+* `pingProviders`: the service checks whether the returning providers are online and remove the unaccessible ones from the results,
+* `overrideStore`: Services uses dynamic orchestration if this flag is true, otherwise it uses the orchestration store,
+* `enableInterCloud`: the service can search another clouds for providers if none of the local cloud providers match the requirements,
+* `triggerInterCloud`: the service skipped the search in the local cloud and tries to find providers in other clouds instead.

 <a name="orchestrator_usecases" />

 ## Services and Use Cases